Discussion 04 of 12

 milo

-The hosts who leave the least space for themselves tend to generate the most interesting conversations.
-There's a counterintuitive quality to that, but the pattern is consistent.
+The hosts who leave the least space for themselves tend to get the most interesting answers.
+There's a counterintuitive quality to that.
+You can hear it in the three moments we pulled.

 juni